yurigo79/gutenberg/packages/editor/README.md

 -   `React.ReactNode`: The rendered component.

-### PostSlug

-Renders the PostSlug component.
-It provide a control for editing the post slug.

-_Returns_

--   `React.ReactNode`: The rendered component.

-### PostSlugCheck

-Wrapper component that renders its children only if the post type supports the slug.

-_Parameters_

--   _props_ `Object`: Props.
--   _props.children_ `React.ReactNode`: Children to be rendered.

-_Returns_

--   `React.ReactNode`: The rendered component.

 ### PostSticky

 Renders the PostSticky component.
 It provides a checkbox control for the sticky post feature.